SelinaAliens/merkabit_geometric_operator/README.md

 ## Citation

-Stenberg, S. (2026). *Geometric Operator on the Eisenstein Lattice Converges to GUE Eigenvalue Statistics Under P-Gate Magnetic Flux*.
-The Merkabit Riemann Spectral Program — Paper 6.
+Stenberg, S. (2026). *Geometric Operator on the Eisenstein Lattice: GUE Classification, Bounded Spectrum, and the Merkabit as Irreducible Unit — Paper 6.

-See also:
-- [1] Stenberg, S. (2026).
-The Merkabit.
-Zenodo, DOI: 10.5281/zenodo.18925475
-- [2] Stenberg, S. (2026). alpha = 4/3 universally.
-Zenodo, DOI: 10.5281/zenodo.18980026
-- [3] Stenberg, S. (2026).
-Fine structure constant from geometry.
-Zenodo, DOI: 10.5281/zenodo.18981288